Note: Italicized paragraphs denote scenes added for the film's 1997 special edition and updated for its DVD release.

 The Jawas travel to the Great Chott Salt Flat settlement to sell droids and equipment to local homesteaders, eventually arriving at the homestead of Owen Lars (Phil Brown

 ), a moisture farmer.
 The farmer purchases C-3PO for his translation skills, as he is fluent in six million forms of communication, but initially decides to buy a cheaper utility droid, R5-D4, which breaks down almost immediately after purchase.
 Eager to deflect accusations of selling shoddy merchandise, the Jawas offer R2 as a consolation.
-Owen accepts and tells his nephew, Luke Skywalker (Mark Hamill
+Owen accepts and tells his young nephew, Luke Skywalker (Mark Hamill

 During dinner, Luke tells his aunt and uncle that the droids may belong to someone called Obi-Wan Kenobi.
 This news greatly disturbs Uncle Owen, but he won't say why.
 Luke asks if Obi-Wan is possibly related to a local hermit named Ben Kenobi who lives several miles away in the Dune Sea area, a vast terrain of sand and rocky canyons.
 Owen claims that Ben is "just a crazy old man," and that Obi-Wan is dead; Owen makes a comment which seems to indicate that Obi-Wan Kenobi knew Luke's long-deceased father, Anakin, but when Luke presses Owen for details, his uncle quickly changes the subject and instructs Luke to erase the droids' memories the next morning.
 Luke -- who hopes to leave home for training at a nearby Imperial Military Academy to become a space pilot -- leaves the room angrily to return to cleaning the droids.
 Luke's Aunt Beru (Shelagh Fraser